VudiiSdm/Sdm-845/README.md

 This module is only for the Snapdragon 845.
 - Questions
 Is the app yours?
-No, it's not mine, it was modified from another app, the developer is: @Notzeetaa
+No, it's not mine, it was modified from another app, the developer is: "Telegram" @Notzeetaa